larkenr/larkenr.github.io/_posts/2021-11-03-Eastern-BS.md

 ---

 In an effort to couple DNA methylation data to complementary RNA-seq data we are looking at what the DNA methylation landscape, DML look like.
 Oysters were exposed to ocean acidification.
 Males and females were included.
+TLDR- Sex related methylation differences are FAR greater than any OA associated methylatuon differences.

 *Sample information*